Engineering

 The authority core is built to grow by system, component, and question.

 This hub is the publishing parent for long-lived engineering pages.
-It starts with the filling mechanism and leaves explicit room for anatomy notes, nib-feed architecture, materials dossiers, assembly stories, and future FAQ clusters.
+It starts with the filling mechanism, now includes anatomy, and leaves explicit room for nib-feed architecture, materials dossiers, assembly stories, and future FAQ clusters.

 Hub logic